geerlingguy/ansible-role-postgresql/README.md

     postgresql_global_config_options:
       - option: unix_socket_directories
         value: '{{ postgresql_unix_socket_directories | join(",") }}'
+      - option: log_directory
+        value: 'log'

 Global configuration options that will be set in `postgresql.conf`.
-Note that for RHEL/CentOS 6 (or very old versions of PostgreSQL), you need to at least override this variable and set the `option` to `unix_socket_directory`.
+Note that if you override 'log_directory' with another, absolute path, this role will create it for you.

     postgresql_hba_entries:
       - { type: local, database: all, user: postgres, auth_method: peer }